s-toro/LiarsDice/README.md

 The losing player loses one die.
 The game goes on until only one player has remaining dice in his hand, that player is declared the winner.

-TODO:
-- complete the betting system so that a full round of the game is played,
-  - set rounds to be started by the person that lost the previous round
-  - add additional checks to the bid function to make sure that the bed is valid
-  - implement a 'bluff' mode for the bots that will have them bet random die face and dice quantaty in some rounds
-- implement a function to determine the winner of a round
-- implement 'wild' mode in which dice values of 1 will count as the value of the current bid.